niltor/EnSharper/README.md

 The cursor position is preserved during formatting, ensuring a smooth editing experience.

+### Logging
+Diagnostics now appear in the **Code Align** output pane (created automatically when the package loads) and in the Visual Studio Activity Log; there is no longer any local log file to track.

 ### Format On Save

 When **Format On Save** is enabled in the options: